ExpediaGroup/flyte-jira/README.md

 }
 ```
 ##### CreateIssueFailure event
-This contains the error if the issue cannot be created along with the input (project, issue_type & title):
+This contains the error if the issue cannot be created along with the input (project, issuetype & summary):
 ```
 "payload": {
     "error": "Cannot create issue: Fix csetcd bug: status code 400",